-DETENTION PROTOCOL.
 Students assigned to detention will do the following:

-Check into the detention room immediately after school.
-Students will NOT be admitted to detention after 2:50 p.m.

-- 2. Remain in detention for the entire time.
-Students may not be released early to give assistance to another teacher, to make up work, etc. - 3.
+- 1. Check into the detention room immediately after school.
+Students will NOT be admitted to detention after 2:50 p.m. - 2.
+Remain in detention for the entire time. - 3.
 Be in dress code. - 4.
 Store book bags in an area designated by the proctor. - 5.
-Sit silently with heads up and feet on the floor.
+Be silent and follow the instructions of the detention proctor.

-FAILURE TO SERVE A REGULAR DETENTION will result in the issuance of two additional demerits.
+Failure to serve a regular detention result in the issuance of two additional demerits.
 Failure to serve repeatedly may result in suspension from classes.